 The reason you will typically notice a lower interest rate associated with a shorter term loan is due to the reduced risk assumed by the lender.
 A 15 year fixed mortgage will compound less overall interest than a longer term, which can ultimately translate to massive savings over the life of the loan.

-, and plug in the numbers to your specific situation.
+Curious about what your monthly mortgage payment could look like?
+Check out this mortgage calculator, and plug in the numbers to your specific situation.

 Pay Mortgage Off Sooner